remisharrock/voice-ui-kit/README.md

 - 🔬 **Debug console** – Flexible, modular console UI to test and benchmark your Pipecat apps

-- 🔌 **Headless components** – Construct your own UIs with building blocks for voice, video, and real-time AI interactions
+- 🔌 **Components** – Construct your own UIs with building blocks for voice, video, and real-time AI interactions

 - 🚀 **Drop-in templates** – Fully-featured, configurable UIs for developing and showcasing Pipecat apps